What is translation memory?

-So how does translation memory save money on translation?
+How does translation memory save money on translation?

 Translation costs can be discounted when there is repeated content.
-And translation memories analyze where repeated content appears in a document.
+And translation memories analyse where repeated content appears in a document.
 The per-word rate is reduced since the translator doesn’t need to translate content that is stored in a TM.

 This is then broken down into categories, and a proportionate discount is applied.
 A higher discount will be applied to exact matches, since these won’t require translation.
 Fuzzy matches may be discounted, but translators will still need to review and edit these, so the discount will generally be less.

-Are there any other advantages to using a translation memory?
+Any other advantages to using a translation memory?

 Alongside an increase in consistency and a reduction in translation costs, translation memory also speeds up the translation process.